The 13 Areas of Diversity Every Recruiter Needs to Know

 5. Sexual orientation

 This is not something that someone should, would, or have to disclose when applying for a role.
-What your company needs to ensure is that they feel comfortable enough to do so, if they want to.
+Your company needs to ensure that they feel comfortable enough to do so if they want to.

 6. Nationality

 It’s not uncommon for people to have certain stereotypes about different nationalities.
-However, we need to remember and ingrain in our hiring team that stereotypes are a social construct, and we should not judge someone on nationality.
+However, we must remember and ingrain in our hiring team that stereotypes are a social construct, and we should not judge someone on nationality.

 No matter their nationality, as soon as someone walks into the office, they’re as equal as everyone else